 Orientation weekend includes a Student Employment Preparation Meeting for incoming students to give you tips on landing a job on campus.
 The weekend also has a Campus Job Fair where you can talk to hiring supervisors and submit your resume.

-Westminster pays student employees every two weeks and offers two options for receiving your pay.
+Westminster pays student employees every 2 weeks and offers 2 options for receiving your pay.
 You may either have your paycheck directly deposited into your personal checking or savings account, or you may choose to have your paychecks automatically applied to your student tuition bill account.

 For more information on student employment, visit the Career Center.